awsdocs/amazon-dynamodb-developer-guide/doc_source/WorkingWithDynamo.md

 # Working with DynamoDB<a name="WorkingWithDynamo"></a>

- This chapter goes into details about the following topics:
+ This chapter goes into details about the following topics.

 **Topics**
 + [Working with Tables in DynamoDB](WorkingWithTables.md)